CrazyTim/tic-tac-toe/README.md

 ## Features Added After Completing The Tutorial

-- Fancier CSS
+- Make it look fancy
-- Button to reset the board and play again
+- Add a button to reset the board and play again
-- A new win algorithm that allows for any number of rows/columns, and any number of symbols that you need to get in a line to win (changing it will break the game, but its fun to see it work).
+- Write a new win algorithm that allows for any number of rows/columns, and any number of symbols that you need to get in a line to win (changing it will break the game, but its fun to see it work!).
 - Show each player's running score
-- Highlight the winning squares
+- Highlight the winning squares green
-- Display a message about the result being a draw
+- Display a message when the game is a draw
 - Show a single undo button, instead of one for each turn
-- Components and related styles are separated into their own files
+- Separate Components and styles into their own files
+- Replace the Square component with a Button (unnecessary)